Umkerius/DynamicLambda/README.md

 Lambda support for Unreal Engine dynamic delegates\
 This is experimental feature.
 Now only parametless lambdas are supported \
 To see more details, explore tests and implementation :)
+Update: this repo isn't abandoned, parametrized delegates support reqiures more time for invastigation

 ## How to use
 Usage is very simple: